anntzer/redeal/README.md

 build` or `./setup.py install`).
 Note that this requires the `libgomp` package.
 You can also download the compiled shared objects from [Bo Haglund's website](`http://privat.bahnhof.se/wb758135/bridge/dll.html`).
-For Windows, the 32-bit DDS DLL is distributed together with Redeal (no 64-bit DLL is available, if you can build one please let me know).
+For Windows, the DDS DLLs are distributed together with Redeal (the 64-bit DLL only works for Python 3.5 or higher, let me know if you can help me fix this).
 In any case, if you cannot compile the DDS library, Redeal will work fine but the `dd_tricks`, `dd_score` and `dd_all_tricks` methods will be unavailable.

 Installation
 ------------